TheStranger1/Signant_TechTest/README.md

  ###  Tools used:
   1. Framework: Pytest

+## Suggestions for improvement:
+  1. A short description about the application could be added to homepage
+  2. Username characters should be limited to a certain number
+  3. Firstname & lastname should take only string values
+  4. Phone Number should only take integer values
+  5. Password reset option could be added

 ## Answers for the questions regarding Testing and Testability were also added to this repository

 ### Questions that were answered: